 - 1. Children in care and children who were previously in care but immediately after being in care became subject to an Adoption, Child Arrangement, or Special Guardianship Order. - 2.
 Children with siblings who will still be attending the school at the time of their admission. - 3.
-Children of a member of staff in the following circumstances: - where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made; and/or - the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

-4. Distance from school
+Children of a member of staff. - 4.
+Distance from school